V. A. Kandiah: Career

 Kandiah taught science at St. Joseph's College, Colombo for about eight years before joining the legal profession and becoming an advocate.
 He practised law in Colombo.

 Kandiah stood as a candidate in Colombo Central at the 1947 parliamentary election but was unsuccessful.
 He was the Illankai Tamil Arasu Kachchi (Federal Party)'s candidate in Kayts at the 1956 parliamentary election.
 He won the election and entered Parliament.
 He was re-elected at the March 1960 and July 1960 parliamentary elections.

 Following the 1958 riots ITAK and the Jathika Vimukthi Peramuna (National Liberation Front) were banned.
 ITAK's leaders, including Kandiah, were arrested on 4 June 1958 as they left Parliament and imprisoned.

 Kandiah played a leading role in the 1961 satyagraha campaign organised by ITAK.
 Early on the morning of 20 February 1961 a group of 55 to 75 persons staged a satyagraha at the Jaffna Kachcheri in Old Park.
 Among them were ITAK MPs A. Amirthalingam, S. J. V. Chelvanayakam, V. Dharmalingam, Kandiah, E. M. V. Naganathan, V. N. Navaratnam and K. Thurairatnam.
 A large group of policemen arrived in riot gear, wearing helmets and carrying batons and shields.
 The police started removing the protesters by lifting and carrying them away.
 Those who resisted were dragged away.
 Later, as Government Agent M. Srikantha and Superintendent of Police Richard Arndt tried to leave Old Park in a jeep the protesters blocked their way.
-The police reacted with brutality, beating he protesters with batons and pulled them out bodily.
+The police reacted with brutality, beating the protesters with batons and pulling them out bodily.
 Palaniyappan, a young man who had thrown himself in front of the jeep was pulled away by the police and beaten severely with batons.
 Five ITAK MPs were amongst the protesters blocking the jeep.
 Kandiah was carried out and dumped on the ground, Dharmalingam and Thurairatnam were dragged out by their hands and legs whilst Amirthalingam and Naganathan were baton charged.
 The police also baton charged a crowd of around 5,000 who had gathered to watch the satyagraha.

-Kandiah was a founding member of the Hindu Educational Society.
+Kandiah was a founding member of the Hindu Educational Society which established a number of schools, including the Colombo Hindu College.
 He died on 4 June 1963.